Carlton in Lindrick: Amenities

 Carlton has a civic centre.
 There is also a public library in Long Lane, which currently opens on Monday afternoons and Friday mornings.

 There is a doctors' surgery in Long Lane.

-The village had four pubs: the Blue Bell, The Grey Horses Inn, the Sherwood Ranger and the Riddle Arms.
-Three remain, as the Riddle Arms closed in 2017 and now houses a nursery.
-Information on other catering facilities appears here:

 Carlton Mill is a privately owned 19th-century corn mill, water-powered with an auxiliary steam engine.
 It is now operated only at annual flower shows.

 Public transport

 Carlton is served by the 22 bus route between Worksop and Doncaster.
 It runs half-hourly on Mondays to Saturdays and hourly on Sundays.
 The nearest railway station is Shireoaks (4 miles/6.4 km) on the Sheffield–Lincoln line, which offers an hourly service on Mondays to Saturdays and a two-hourly service on Sunday afternoons.